Why do men ask more questions than women at scientific seminars?

 For more information:

-Why is this a problem and how can it be fixed?
+Why is this a problem, and how can it be fixed?

 Wikimedia/Thearcanestuart, CC BY-NC

-Until then, small changes in behavior can have significant consequences.
+In the meantime, even small changes in behavior can have significant consequences.

 Alecia Carter, Eco-ethologist, Institute of Evolutionary Sciences, University of Montpellier

-The original version of this article was published on The Conversation.
+The original version This article was published on The Conversation.